UndefeatedOrca/quartz/content/Projects/Vibe Coding/HolidayCalendarPlugin.md

 - Full list of observances from 2019 Book of Common Prayer
 - Other fun days
 # Potential Improvements
-In the future, I'd like to update this plugin (either myself or vibecoding) with a modular loading system so that users could add or remove lists of relevant dates like:
+In the future, I'd like to update this component (either myself or vibecoding) with a modular loading system so that users could add or remove lists of relevant dates like:
 - US Federal Holidays
 - State Specific Holidays
 - Country Specific Holidays